Findings and Figures

 (c) Entity-Policy Instrument Pairs

-Our second finding is that contemporary Industrial Policy is deployed typically using subsidies and export-related measures.
-Figure 3 shows the aggregate counts of the interventions we classify as industrial policy disaggregated by UNCTAD’s MAST Group.
-As seen in the figure, subsidies and export-related measures (e.g., trade financing) account for the bulk of contemporary industrial policy activity.
+Our second finding is that contemporary Industrial Policy is typically deployed using subsidies and export-related measures.
+Figure 3 shows the aggregate counts of the interventions we classify as industrial policy, disaggregated by UNCTAD’s MAST Group.
+As shown in the figure, subsidies and export-related measures (e.g., trade financing) account for the majority of contemporary industrial policy activities.

 Notably, IP activity deployed via subsidies and export-related measures is close to an order of magnitude more common than import tariffs, even based on our most conservative estimates.
-Specifically, panel (b) (national policies) and (c) (implementing agency) cover the concern that our count-based measure of IP activity may overstate the importance of measures such as subsidies relative to tariffs, as the former may be reported at the more granular, firm level of implementation.
+Specifically, panels (b) (national policies) and (c) (implementing agency) address the concern that our count-based measure of IP activity may overstate the importance of measures such as subsidies relative to tariffs, as the former may be reported at a more granular, firm-level of implementation.

-Our findings contrast long-held assertions regarding industrial policy.
-First, tariffs give an incomplete picture of industrial policy, since most of the tariff measures do not seem to be used for IP goals.
-Second, while in earlier period tariffs may have been more commonly used for IP goals, contemporary industrial policy is not protectionist.
+Our findings contrast with long-held assertions regarding industrial policy.
+First, tariffs provide an incomplete picture of industrial policy, as most tariff measures do not appear to be used for IP goals.
+Second, while tariffs were more commonly used for IP goals in earlier periods, contemporary industrial policy is not protectionist.
 To the contrary, much industrial policy seems designed to facilitate participation in export markets.
-Finally, our findings highlight that modern industrial policy requires fiscal resources and high administrative capacity.
+Ultimately, our findings underscore that modern industrial policy necessitates substantial fiscal resources and a high level of administrative capacity.
 States need sufficient fiscal revenue to subsidize firms and promote exports.
 These dimensions of state capacity provide crucial context for interpreting our next stylized fact.

 Figure 4.
 Industrial Policy Activity by Income Level

-Our third finding is that, there is a strong positive correlation between industrial policy activity, and income levels.
+Our third finding is that there is a strong positive correlation between industrial policy activity and income levels.
 Figure 4 plots the distribution of industrial policy by income quintile.
-Our results show that that countries in the top income quintile deploy five to fifteen times as many industrial policies as countries in the lowest income quintile.
+Our results show that countries in the top income quintile deploy five to fifteen times as many industrial policies as countries in the lowest income quintile.

 Note on Figure 4: Juhász et al. (2025).
-We split all countries in our data into income quintiles based on 2010 GDP per capita (Constant 2015 USD) data from the World Bank.
+We divided all countries in our data into income quintiles based on 2010 GDP per capita (in Constant 2015 USD) data from the World Bank.
 Higher quintile means higher income.
-We present simple aggregate sum of all the policies classified as industrial policies by our BERT model.
+We present a simple aggregate sum of all the policies classified as industrial policies by our BERT model.

 Figure 5.
 Regressions of Industrial Policy Activity on Income Quintiles